CWDE615/TI84_Games_and_Programs/README.md

 1. Misc (Miscellaneous Games)
    - Guess
      - The player guesses a number 1-1000
-2. Rules84 (An implementation of Rules of Survival for the TI84)
+2. Rules84 (A Battle-Royale game for the TI84)
    - Rules84
      - Entry point for the game
    - Rush